Roomify/RfA/README.md

 #### How can I get support?

 Community support is available right here on github - just [file an issue](https://github.com/Roomify/RfA/issues) (after first searching for your issue!) and we will respond as time allows.
-If you would like to receive a guaranteed response time and support this project, you may [view our commercial support options here](https://store.roomify.us/roomify-accommodations-self-hosted).

 #### I would reallllly like Feature X to be added to Roomify for Accommodations - how can I get it?